 You will first need to fly to Johannesburg’s OR Tambo international airport.
 We then ask you to make your way to our local town called HOEDSPRUIT in the Limpopo province, an hour away from Askari.

 The journey can be made by either taking an internal flight from Johannesburg or a shuttle by road using a private transfer company.
 A discount is available for all Askari volunteers using the road transfer.
 Volunteers joining the programme should arrive in Hoedspruit on the start date (Monday) of their project.
-South African Airways operate domestic flights to Hoedspruit on their airlink service which takes just over an hour.
+South African Airways operate the domestic flight to Hoedspruit which takes just over an hour.

 The road transfer takes approximately 6 hours and leaves OR Tambo airport before 7am.
 Therefore if your flight does not arrive early enough you will need to spend the Sunday night near the airport and the shuttle will collect you from your accommodation first thing Monday morning.
 Comprehensive information will be provided during the booking process to assist you with internal flight timings or details of the company to contact for the shuttle transfer.

 South Africa is 2 hours ahead of GMT.